 - Students must be returning to the university in the fall semester.
 Graduating seniors are not eligible.

 - Students in the Natural Sciences who are proposing projects in the Natural Sciences (Biology, Chemistry, Biochemistry, Bioengineering and Applied Physics, Exercise Science, Geology, Environmental Science, Mathematics and Computer Science) are eligible.
-(See information on the other research programs if you are not eligible for the Swenson program.)
+(See information on the other research programs if you are not eligible for the Darling program.)

 - It is expected that the student have full ownership of the project and that they are not acting as a research assistant for the faculty member.
 This must be clear in the submitted application and in the final product.